Guidelines for Visitors

 18. There are no trash receptacles at Millport, so please pack and remove all trash when you leave.

 The Wohlsen family has formed a partnership with Franklin & Marshall in order to take advantage of the College's considerable experience, scientific knowledge and management resources.
 F&M will be able to preserve and care for this wonderful site for many generations, while maintaining the Conservancy in its natural state and upholding its important role in the community.
 If your question is not answered here, please contact Lynn Myers, executive director of the Millport Conservancy, at email@example.com.

 Who can use the Conservancy?

 Anyone, including groups and visitors, may use the Conservancy.
 Fishermen with Trout Unlimited fishing badges may use the grounds for catch-and-release fishing.
 Franklin & Marshall College classes will have access if they have scheduled the trip in advance.
-Members of the F&M community may visit the conservancy at any time with their ID card and window sticker.
+Members of the F&M community may visit the conservancy at any time.
 Certain Conservancy facilities can be rented by outside groups for a fee.